wizzie-io/terraform-provider-kubernetes/README.md

 - Role `kubernetes_role`
 - Role Binding `kubernetes_role_binding`
 - Stateful Set `kubernetes_stateful_set`
+- Priority Class `kubernetes_priority_class`

 ## Supported Kubernetes Versions

-The latest build of this provider uses v6.0 of the kubernetes [client-go](https://github.com/kubernetes/client-go) library, and has been tested with the following Kubernetes versions:
+The latest build of this provider uses v9.0 of the kubernetes [client-go](https://github.com/kubernetes/client-go) library, and has been tested with the following Kubernetes versions:

 - 1.7.x
 - 1.8.x